design-automation/mobius-sim-funcs/documentation/index.md

 # LIST
 The `list` module has functions for working with lists of items.
-These functions have no direct link with the model, the are generic functions for manipulating lists.
+These functions have no direct link with the model, they are generic functions for manipulating lists.
+/n
 The functions are often used when manipulating lists of IDs of entities in the model.
 These functions neither make nor modify anything in the model.
+/n
 In addition to these functions, there are also various inline functions available for working with lists.
 link: [list.md](list.md)